"Come

 —Julie Clawson,

-author, Everyday Justice: The Global Impact of Our Daily Choices
+Global Impact of Our Daily Choices

 "The author builds his case on solid biblical scholarship, questioning the savvy of some schools of thought, and proposing alternative explanations that challenge old presumptions....
 The narrative reflects the American cultural background where it was written.
 Yet, it can be easily adapted to other milieus, and could be easily used by Small Christian Communities the World wide to read their reality and see the passage of God even where the Empire is controlling their lives and blocking human development."